Main Views

 { -brand-name-opera } provides a lot of hidden utility within its simple and manageable interface.
 For example there’s built-in support for messaging apps, like { -brand-name-facebook } Messenger.
 There’s also a news reader that aggregates articles from your choice of sites and news outlets.
 The parallel feature to this on { -brand-name-firefox } is called <a { $attrs }>{ -brand-name-pocket }</a>. { -brand-name-pocket } is a free service for { -brand-name-firefox } account holders that makes it easy to find and save interesting articles and videos from all around the web.
 In addition, it recommends a variety of articles that expand your knowledge base curated by real, thoughtful humans.

-mozilla_org • en • firefox • browsers • compare • opera.ftl compare-opera-the-firefox-browser-and-opera |
+Entity # all locales mozilla_org • en • firefox • browsers • compare • opera.ftl

 en-US